Forricide/still-feel-alive/Chapter 2.md

 Apparently there's a new, stylish gang in town.
 The *Undersiders*.
 Nothing in the news about them, but apparently Johnny Idgetown knows something that other journalists don't.
 They're actually employed by Parian ("the local fashion-slash-cape guru, with plenty of financial capital to back a covert advertisement"), and she custom-made their costumes.

 The piece is accompanied by a photograph of the group.
 Shot from a window or something along those lines, it shows them riding gigantic monsters and trailing black smoke.
+Like the four horsemen, perhaps, but five, and less impressive.

 Their clothing comes off more intimidating than it does compelling, but maybe that's what capes are looking for?